 Employees with paid meal periods are subject to being called back to work at any time during a paid break or meal period.
 To this end, employees with paid meal periods are not allowed to leave the employer's facility to which the employee is assigned, during their paid breaks or meal periods.
-The employer will schedule break periods to assure adequate coverage.
+The employer will schedule break periods to assure adequate coverage, consistent with department rules.
+This will include a 30 minute meal period, as well as two fifteen minute breaks (or intermittent rest periods) during an eight hour shift.
+Due to the nature of law enforcement/corrections work, it may not be possible to schedule and/or take such meal periods and break periods during the time specified in WAC 296-126-092 (between two and five hours after the beginning of their work shift).